faenrandir/a_careful_examination/documents/questions/questions.md

 [^fp1949]: In August 2020, a Church Historian from the Church History Library responded to my inquiry about the 1949 First Presidency Statement.
 [They wrote]({{ "/aug-2020-church-historian-communication-on-1949-first-presidency-statement/#first-written-response" | relative_url }}):

     > We can confirm that [The text of the 1949 Statement] was used by the First Presidency in responses to inquiries about the priesthood restriction for several years beginning in 1949.
 The text was never issued publicly but, rather, was used as standard language in private correspondence.

+[^some_argue_for_matches]: See [Quinten Barney's 2019 thesis](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=8598&context=etd), especially table 2.2, to judge for oneself the extent to which the characters are legible, correspond with known heiroglyphs, and for both LDS and non-LDS translations.
+An argument is made [here]( https://web.archive.org/web/20210712210347/https://meditationsandmeaning.blogspot.com/2020/05/meditations-on-vogel-appendix-e-how.html) and in [this video](https://www.youtube.com/watch?v=Ftpk15fPMIM) that at least some of the legible characters are indeed translated correctly, but this conclusion is not yet supported by qualified Egyptologists, to my knowledge.